• Home

 Fortunately, this time around, we’re a lot more prepared for the packers to show up in approximately 9 days!
 Okay, I may have just freaked out a bit at the actual number of days I have before my house is taken over by the smell of cardboard boxes and the sounds of packing tape being ripped!
 Cue the sneezes and shots of allergy meds!

 This time around, we’ve tried to get ourselves more prepared and ready.
 After all, I am a Professional Organizer who helps people pack and unpack for a living!
-Here are a few things we’ve done to ease the stress of moving!
+Here are a few move organization tips that have helped make this move fairly smooth!

 Write Out Lists